redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.RKA.md

 ## Usurpation of UDS

 .RISK SEC-LSM-MGR.RKA-K-USU-UDS
-The socket interface of SEC-LSM-MGR is usurpated.
+The socket interface of SEC-LSM-MGR is usurped.

 **Effect**: An application could impersonate the SEC-LSM-MGR.